 King of anti-oxidants with anti-ageing and protection powers

-A 2018 study published in the International Journal of Molecular Sciences concluded that blueberries may be one of the best functional fruits.
+A 2018 study published in the International Journal of Molecular Sciences concluded that blueberries might be one of the best functional fruits.
 These tiny berries have been shown to have one of the highest antioxidant benefits due to the protective activity of anthocyanin and polyphenol antioxidants called flavonoids.

 Oxidative DNA damage is an unavoidable part of everyday life that happens thousands of times per day in the cells of our bodies.
 It is partially the reason why we grow older.
 DNA damage is also involved in developing more severe diseases such as cancer.

 Several studies suggest that blueberries and blueberry juice reduce DNA damage, a leading driver of ageing and cancer.
-Because of these anti-oxidative effects, blueberries may also be helpful after exercise, leading to muscle ache and fatigue.
+Because of these anti-oxidative effects, blueberries may also be helpful after exercise, leading to muscle aches and fatigue.
 Blueberry can relieve and lessen the damage that occurs, reducing soreness.

-Blueberries can improve heart health
+Blueberries can improve heart health.

 Oxidative damage is not limited to our cells and DNA.
 Still, it is also a problem when LDL cholesterol is oxidised, and one of the steps in developing heart disease.

-Blueberries may lower blood pressure
+Blueberries may lower blood pressure.